sap-tutorials/Tutorials/tutorials/hana-webide-dt-getting-started-5/hana-webide-dt-getting-started-5.md

 Copy and paste the script above into the SQL console.
 Press the Execute button to execute the migration.

-> **Important**: Though this works as intended there can be unintended consequences.
+> **IMPORTANT**: Though this works as intended there can be unintended consequences.
 Since the "INSERT" and "DELETE" operations occur as **separate transactions**, if data is manipulated **between** the transactions, we may see unexpected results.
 Take this scenario for example: we run the script which copies records prior to January 1st, 2015 from the CS table into the DT table.
 Then, someone adds a record before January 1st, 2015 into the CS table, after which the "DELETE" operation deletes all records from the CS table prior to January 1st, 2015.
 In this case, that added record is lost as it gets deleted before being moved into the DT table.

 [DONE]